maxbahr/specflow-trx-to-html-action/README.md

 - **outputHtmlEmailPath**:

-  - _Description:_ Specifies the file path for the HTML file that will be generated for sending as email html body.
+  - _Description:_ Specifies the file path for the HTML file that will be generated for sending as email HTML body.
   - _Required:_ No
   - _Default:_ 'undefined'